firebase/functions-samples/README.md

 ### Quickstart: Uppercaser for [Realtime Database](/quickstarts/uppercase) or [Cloud Firestore](/quickstarts/uppercase-firestore)

 This quickstart sample demonstrates using **Cloud Functions** triggered by **Firebase Realtime Database or Cloud Firestore events**.
-The function sets messages that are written to the datastore, to uppercase.
+The function transforms message text written to Firestore to uppercase.

 ### [HTTPS trigger quickstart: Time Server](/quickstarts/time-server)